coopdigital/design-manual/README.md

 ## Dependencies

 This project uses [Jekyll](http://jekyllrb.com/) to build the Style Guide pages, and [Gulp](http://gulpjs.com/) to compile the assets into the Style Guide directory, so they can be served locally.
+The Style Guide SASS components also depend on various other libraries, installed using [Bower](http://bower.io/).

 You need to install Ruby, Node and Bower dependencies: